Interfaces¶

 Additional columns (via column chooser):

-- Business Process: Linked business process
+- Business process: Linked business process

-- Data Category: Type of data being transferred
+- Data category: Type of data being transferred

 - Contains PII: Whether the interface handles personal data